Working with server

 }

-Whenever something changes on the server, it returns the name of the modified element, which may vary depending on your backend logic.
+Whenever something changes on the server, it sends back the name of the changed element.
+These names might vary depending on how your server works.

 // initialize kanban